-Your final grade for the course will be a weighted average of the scores from two midterms (15% each), a final exam (20%), and quizzes or other assignments (20%).
-Your final exam score can be used to substitute for up to two lower midterm scores.
+Your final grade for the course will be a weighted average of the scores from three midterms (15% each), a final exam (20%), quizzes (20%), and class participation/attendance (15%).
+Your final exam score may be used to substitute for your lowest midterm score.
 Midterm scores can be used to substitute for quiz scores on the same material.
 This will be done automatically.
+Class participation will be dropped if it lowers your overall average.
 All scores are computed as percentages, and your final letter grade will be computed as follows: